 Our location is ideal for students looking for performance opportunities while also experiencing a wide variety of cultural offerings.
 Within three hours of New York City, Washington, D.C., Baltimore, and Philadelphia, our program is close enough to offer constant exposure to the arts which still affording personal attention and opportunity for public performance in the local area.

-From the Music Division
+From the Department of Music

 Music professor writes narrative nonfiction